 Surface deposition of particles occurs via diffusion, impaction, and/or gravitational settling.
 Particle size is the dominant variable controlling these processes.
-The resistance approach of Slinn and Slinn (1980), as implemented in UAM-AERO (Kumar et al., 1996), has been adopted in CAMx.
+The resistance approach of Slinn and Slinn (1980), as implemented by Kumar et al. (1996), has been adopted in CAMx.
 Particle deposition velocity for a given aerosol size is calculated using the following resistance equation: